Economy of Tajikistan: Mining and minerals

 Tajikistan has rich deposits of gold, silver, and antimony.
-The largest silver deposits are in Sughd Province, where Tajikistan's largest gold mining operation also is located.
+The largest silver deposits are in Sughd Province, where Tajikistan's largest gold mining operation is also located.
 Russia's Norilsk nickel company has explored a large new silver deposit at Bolshoy Kanimansur.
 Tajikistan also produces strontium, salt, lead, zinc, fluorspar, and mercury.
-Uranium, an important mineral in the Soviet era, remains in some quantity but no longer is extracted.
+Uranium, an important mineral in the Soviet era, remains in some quantity but is no longer extracted.
 Fossil fuel deposits are limited to coal, of which about 30,000 tons are mined annually.
 Tajikistan's extensive aluminium processing industry depends entirely on imported ore.

 Industry and manufacturing

 The output of most industries declined sharply during the mid-1990s; despite widespread privatization, in the early 2000s industry rallied very slowly.
 In 2006 an estimated one-third of Tajikistan's 700 major industrial enterprises were completely idle, and the remainder were operating at 20 or 25% of capacity.
 The causes are outmoded equipment, low investment levels, and lack of markets.
 To revitalize the sector, in 2006 the government was considering renationalizing some enterprises.
 Tajikistan's only major heavy industries are aluminium processing and chemical production.
-The former, which provided 40% of industrial production in 2005, is centered at the Tursunzoda processing plant, the latter in Dushanbe, Qurghonteppa, and Yavan.
+The former, which provided 40% of industrial production in 2005, is centered at the Tursunzoda processing plant, the latter in Dushanbe, Qurghonteppa, and Yovon.
 Aluminium production increased by 6% in 2005.
 Some small light industrial plants produce textiles and processed foods, using mainly domestic agricultural products.
 The textile industry processes about 20% of domestically grown cotton.
 The expansion of light industry output contributed significantly to GDP growth in 2005.
 The construction industry, about half of which is state-owned, has suffered from low investment in capital projects and from shoddy workmanship that has discouraged international contracts.
 However, new infrastructure projects and increased housing construction brought a 60% increase in output from 2004 to 2005.
 As of 2009, one third of industrial plants and factories are inactive, according to Tajikistan's Institute of Economic Studies.
 Industrial output has fallen by 13% in the first six months of 2009, leading to a fall in export revenues of 48%.